 Overview

 This article will help you deploy Arc for Azure VMware Solution.
 After you have successfully setup the new components needed for this public preview, you will be able to execute operations in Azure VMware Solution vCenter from the Azure portal.
 Operations are related to Create, Read, Update and Delete (CRUD) Virtual Machines in an Arc- enabled Azure VMware Solution private cloud.
-User can also enable guest management and install Azure extensions once the private cloud is Arc-enabled
+Users can also enable guest management and install Azure extensions once the private cloud is Arc-enabled

 Prerequisites